sablier-labs/docs/docs/contracts/v1/guides/streams.md

 sidebar_position: 4
 ---

-Every interaction with the Sablier protocol is in relation to a specific "token stream".
+Every interaction with the Sablier Protocol is in relation to a specific "token stream".
 This is how we refer to a real-time payment.

 A token stream has six properties: